 Why Should Employers Have All the Injunction Fun?
 How To Stop Your Ex-Employer From Harassing You

-By: Ryan Price, Associate Attorney, Donna M. Ballman, P.A., Employee Advocacy Attorneys
+By: Associate Attorney who now chooses to be anonymous, Donna M. Ballman, P.A., Employee Advocacy Attorneys

 When you leave a job and start working somewhere else, you may be greeted with a letter from your former employer threatening legal action against you unless you quit your new job.
 The ex-employer may claim you are bound by a non-compete agreement, non-solicitation agreement, or a confidentiality agreement.
 Your ex-employer may allege that you were privy to trade secrets or other confidential information and claim you are forbidden from working for the new employer, because it is a competitor of your ex-employer.
 (Ms. Ballman has tackled the ins and outs of these agreements in length in prior posts, so I will not waste your time explaining these dreadful contracts).

 Most employees who get letters like this are forced to quit the new job, usually because they cannot afford to defend against a lawsuit if the employer makes good on his wicked promise.
 However, you may be able to get an injunction against the employer’s anti-competitive and restrictive actions.

 An injunction is a court order that would require your former employer to perform an act or restrain the employer from acting in a particular way.
 In order get a court to issue an injunction, the you’ll have to prove (1) the likelihood of irreparable harm, (2) the unavailability of an adequate remedy at law, (3) a substantial likelihood of success on the merits, and (4) that a temporary injunction will serve the public interest.